BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'set up bank accounts and communication channels for 3 banks', gaining insight or progressing in your evaluation.

-## Conduct unit and integration testing for each scenario <!-- dc-card: {"label": ["realize phase"], "cardName": "Conduct unit and integration testing for each scenario"} dc-card -->
+## Conduct unit and integration testing for each scenario

 ### Conduct unit and integration testing for each scenario